 Health-System Pharmacist of the Year

-Chasity M. Shelton, PharmD, BCPS, BCPPS, of Cordova, TN, was recently recognized by the Tennessee Society of Health-System Pharmacists (TSHP) and Tennessee Pharmacists Association (TPA) as the 2017 Health-System Pharmacist of the Year.
+Joshua W. Sullivan, PharmD, BCACP, BCPS, BCGP, of Memphis was recently recognized by the Tennessee Society of Health-System Pharmacists (TSHP) and Tennessee Pharmacists Association (TPA) as the 2018 Health-System Pharmacist of the Year.
 The award is presented annually to a pharmacist who has made significant contributions to the profession of pharmacy and health-system practice and has demonstrated exceptional leadership qualities.

-Methodist University Hospital, Memphis, Tennessee, under the direction of residency program director, Jennifer Twilla, PharmD, BCPS, was recently recognized by the Tennessee Society of Health-System Pharmacists (TSHP) and Tennessee Pharmacists Association (TPA) for its first-year post-graduate residency program as the 2017 Tennessee Health-System Residency Program of the Year.
-This award is given annually to a residency program in Tennessee which has demonstrated sustained services and contributions in the area of health-system pharmacy practice, such as changes in practice at the institution, innovative research, and/or residency project publications.
+Baptist Memorial Hospital, Memphis, Tennessee, under the direction of Residency Program Director, Amy Evans, PharmD (third row, far right), was recently recognized by the Tennessee Society of Health-System Pharmacists (TSHP) and Tennessee Pharmacists Association (TPA) for its post-graduate residency program as the 2018 Tennessee Health System Residency Program of the Year.
+This award is given annually to a residency program in Tennessee that has demonstrated sustained services and contributions to health-system pharmacy practice, such as changes in practice at the institution, innovative research, and/or residency project publications.